seofuckoff/seofuckoff.github.io/README.md

 I don't sell crap here.
 No course, no fucking 7$ e-book, no fucking e-mail list, not even a fucking "free give-away".

 This isn't much text.
-My rant is just 205 words.
+My rant is just 203 words.

 Now, let's see how well this page will rank for "Fuck off SEO".

 ## So you want your site to be no.1 on google?

 If you are reading this, we obviously did something right.

-We can also speak and write without ranting and would like to let you know: We are an online marketing agency with a __focus on results__.
-If you would like to work with us, drop us an e-mail: [1985nordlicht@gmail.com](mailto:1985nordlicht@gmail.com)
+We can also speak and write without ranting and would like to let you know: We can help you with your SEO / content marketing efforts: Contact us on [obdude.com](https://obdude.com)

-Thanks for your attention!
+Thank you for your attention and stay awesome!